 TVG’s Best Hat Brands for Men

-As they said in the schoolyards back in 1996, it’s no hat no play, and there’s no excuse to shy away from broadening your hat repertoire.
+As they said in the schoolyards back in 1996, it’s no hat no play, and there’s no excuse to shy away from broadening your hat repertoire, especially given this collection of the best hat brands.
 Fashion aside, Australia has the highest rate of skin cancer in the world, and whether you’re pulling on a handmade Panama, or throwing on a vintage cap from Dad’s wardrobe, you’re doing your bit to help Pretty Shady achieve their goal of spreading the importance of skin care!

 Whether it’s a dead stock vintage five panel or a weathered felt, hats are finding their way on to the heads of guys (and girls) across the country.
 Let’s consider both the fashionable, but also sensible nature of this new movement!
 Not only are you adding a versatile accessory to the wardrobe, but you’re also keeping the sun’s rays off the all-important and, no doubt beautiful, face.
 In the last few months, we’ve featured a few hatters and their products, but I thought it was time to pull together a list to help those of you thinking about your first purchase.
 In no particular order, here are our best hat brands at the moment.